Skip to main content Skip to main navigation Skip to footer content

 At California State University, Fresno, the dean of the Division of Graduate Studies, or designee, serves as the review officer for graduate programs and the dean of Undergraduate Studies, or designee, as the review officer for undergraduate programs.

-In order to allow for reflection and input, the program review process is long and involved.
+In order to allow for reflection and input, the Program Review process is long and involved.
 The department prepares a self-study for each program under review.
 A review panel examines the self-study, visits the program, and prepares a report.
 The department and dean must then comment on the review panel’s report.
 The report and comments are forwarded to the appropriate university-level committee for review.
 After receiving committee recommendations, the department writes a plan that describes actions to be taken in response to recommendations coming out of the reviews.
 An action plan meeting is held in which the department, dean, and central administration agree upon priorities and resources for a final action plan.
 Appendix A provides a timeline for completion of program review activities, in the form of a checklist summarizing the responsibilities of the various participating parties.

 In September of the academic year before the review is due, the review officer notifies the chair of the academic department and the appropriate dean that a review is to be scheduled.
 By that October, the chair of the academic department notifies the review officer and the appropriate dean who the self-study coordinator will be.
 Between October and November, the review officer(s) schedule an orientation session for school or college deans, department chairs, self-study coordinators, and, if desired, additional department faculty, for all departments participating in a self-study.

 The Self-Study should not exceed 20 pages excluding the appendices.
 The Self-Study Outline and Templates section below provides a detailed outline of the self-study, which should be submitted to the college/school dean no later than March 1st of the same year as the Site Visit.
 The self-study is a comprehensive written report that is prepared by the academic program scheduled for a review.
-If the department undergoing review has multiple degrees, a separate self-study should be prepared for each degree, although a common set of supporting materials may be provided for multiple reports.
+If the department undergoing review has multiple degrees, separate self-study should be prepared for each degree, although a common set of supporting materials may be provided for multiple reports.

 The Office of Institutional Effectiveness (OIE) provides a standard data set to be included in the self-study.
 OIE offers assistance in updating the assessment plan and planning and evaluating surveys.
 The review officer(s) can provide guidance and answer questions about the program review process.